johnsonj561/Levenshtein-Distance/readme.md

 This implementation scores each operation equally, as 1 point.
 Some algorithms may choose to weight substitution as 2 points, as it technically includes a delete followed by an insert.

-The edit distance calculation was implemented with Dynamic Programming to achieve quadratic complexity.
+The edit distance calculation was implemented with Dynamic Programming to achieve quadratic time complexity.
 Dynamic programming is the process of breaking a complex problem up into sub-problems, solving the sub-problems, and then combining the solutions of the sub-problems to achieve optimal solution.
 A matrix can often be used to store/recall solutions of sub-problems already completed.